An Oliver 100 Series Two-bottom Plowmaster

 The gathering of this information proceeded much more rapidly than the author had anticipated and we began to have expectations that the 100-Series Plowmaster plow could be completed by the time of the 1994 LeSueur Pioneer Power Show.
 We ordered the decals and had them sent to LeSueur, Minnesota.
 Once again, Mark and I gathered at our parents’ home in LeSueur prior to the show to work on the restoration projects.
 This time the Oliver plow was at the top of the list, together with another McCormick-Deering Little Genius (this one a 2-bottom plow of the post-war variety).
 Cleaning, wire brushing, and priming of the Oliver plow went as planned.
 We obtained paints from the local NAPA store and the local True Value building supply store, and the painting and decaling were completed without difficulty.
 The tires on the plow looked to be original equipment, and although they were worn, they appeared to be good tires.
 In other words, the restoration of the Oliver plow was a dream.
 (This is the way that all restorations should proceed–without difficulties or unexpected problems.)
 The plow was finished ahead of schedule and was very flashy in appearance with the extensive number of decals.
 However, the plow needed to do more than just look good, it needed to perform.
 It needed to be worked in the fields to further polish the bottoms and to bring back the land finish to the surface of the bottoms.
 Accordingly, the plow was hooked up to the 1944 Farmall H and taken on a few rounds.
 The little plow won much praise at the 1994 Pioneer Power Threshing Show.

-To the author, the Plowmaster still appears to be an orphan waiting for a post-1947 Fleetline Oliver tractor.
+From the author: the Plowmaster still appears to be an orphan waiting for a post-1947 Fleetline Oliver tractor.
 Recent developments, however, suggest that this wait may be over sometime in the foreseeable future.
 In the summer of 1994, the Wells family obtained a “family heirloom”–a 1938 F-20 which had belonged to the late Robert Westfall, brother-in-law of Wayne Wells.
 Robert Westfall had farmed with this tractor until 1978 when it was abandoned in the grove on their farm near Dexter, Minnesota.
-While work on this “family heirloom” continues, Wells family members are already casting an eager eye toward another tractor which is still in use on the Westfall farm–an Oliver 77.
+While work on this “family heirloom” F-20 tractor continues, Wells family members are already casting an eager eye toward another tractor which is still in use on the Westfall farm–a 1954 Oliver 77 tractor bearing the Serial Number 451745.
 As Kurt Aumann has said to the author on many occasions: “Wait until you start hearing the smooth sound of that six-cylinder engine on a regular basis.
 Those Farmalls may have some company.”